Man is an insatiable being. And I am just one of a kind.

 New Friends Are The Biggest Of All Assets

 Alright, before I say something, I would like to confess that I am really bad at making new friends.
-As an introvert, of a different kind, I find it tougher than you can imagine to continue a conversation for a long time or even going beyond the usual banalities of any conversation.
+As an introvert, of a different kind, I find it tougher than you can imagine to continue a conversation for a long time or even going beyond the usual banalities of a conversation.